carlosep/bank_accounting/README.md

   * params:
     * id -> Account Id which is going to be checked.
 Account must exist.
   * Returns the current balance of the pointed account

+## Contributing

+Bug reports and pull requests are welcome on GitHub at https://github.com/carlosep/bank_accounting.